zeolearn/nodejs-text-tutorial/module8.md

 # Node.js Eco System

-In previous module we learned that Node.js has three types of packages or modules.
-In this tutorial, we are going ot discuss about the third party modules that caan only be accessed through `npm`.
+In one of the previous module, we learned that Node.js has three types of packages or modules.
+In this tutorial, we are going to discuss the third party modules that can only be accessed through `npm`.

 ## Node Packages

-`npm` is a noe package manager.
+`npm` is the node package manager.
 It comes with Node.js installation and is completely accessible through command line once installed.
 It provides two main functionalities to a Node.js developer:

 - Online repositories for node.js packages/modules which are searchable on `npmjs.com`.